Race Details

 Course Details

-Starting off on the stunning plateau at Quest University we proceed up Mamquam – Garibaldi Park Road for a kilometre until we can access The Climb Trail.
+Starting off on the stunning plateau at Capilano University (formerly Quest), we proceed up Mamquam – Garibaldi Park Road for a kilometre until we can access The Climb Trail.
 While ascending The Climb Trail you are presented with numerous vantage points back down valley and across the mountain peaks on the far side.
 It’s dreamy.
 You’ll love it.
 If you’re packing a camera you’ll be stopping to snap some pics.

 As you pop out of the singletrack you’ll take a right to proceed down the Northside Connector FSR into Ring Creek FSR (both gravel) for about a kilometre you’ll then cross Garibaldi and access the aid station at km 4.5.

-A few hundred meters up the climb you will take your a right onto STP.
+Once across you go straight back onto singletrack via Fool’s Gold.
+This is a flowy descent that will bring you to the Darwin’s Bridge crossing, followed by a short but steep climb on the opposite side.
+At the top of this short climb you hook a right onto STP.
 This singletrack trail hugs the backside of a ridge as it descends into the valley below.
-Once you come into a clearing look up and to your right at the downhill mountain biking stunts some ten feet of the ground.
-Be thankful we’re not running you over them!
-STP will lead you onto Bonsai and as you start in on some more climbing you’ll be rewarded with an expansive view back over The Mamquam Range.
+STP will lead you onto Bonsai and as you start in on some more subtle climbing you’ll be rewarded with an expansive view back over The Mamquam Range.